 1. What is Macchina di Santa Rosa?

 The Macchina di Santa Rosa is an illuminated tower or machine that was built in honor of Saint Rose of Viterbo, the patron saint of Viterbo, Italy.
 It stands 30 meters (98 ft.) high and weighs around 5,000 kg (11,000 lbs).
-This machine, which is being rebuilt each year, is part of an annual procession in September that attracts thousands of tourists.
+As part of an annual September procession that draws thousands of tourists, this machine undergoes reconstruction each year.
 In fact, the United Nations Educational, Scientific and Cultural Organization (UNESCO) has included this event in its Representative List of the Intangible Cultural Heritage of Humanity.

 2. History of Macchina di Santa Rosa